gistya/scripts/docs/gpt.rst

 3. Save your OpenAI API token to a file at the root of your DF directory, `oaak.txt`.
 4. Install python.
 We used version 3.11 installed from the Microsoft Store.
 5. Install python dependencies Flask and OpenAI: `pip install Flask` and `pip install OpenAI`.
-6. Start the local helper python app: cd into dfhack/scripts directory & run `python gptserver.py`.
+6. Start the local helper python app: cd into dfhack/scripts directory & run `python srv/gptserver.py`.

 Once the python helper is running, you may now enable and use the gpt plugin.

 The python script defaults to using the fast, cheap, legacy model `text-davinci-003`.
-If you wish to use the slower, more expensive `gpt-3.5-turbo` or `gpt-4` models, you can start the script with `python gptserver.py -gpt3` or `python gptserver.py -gpt4`.
+If you wish to use the slower, more expensive `gpt-3.5-turbo` or `gpt-4` models, you can start the script with `python srv/gptserver.py -gpt3` or `python srv/gptserver.py -gpt4`.
-Tweaking additional OpenAI API parameters will require modifying `gptserver.py` to suit your particular desires, until such time as someone may have added additional configuration options in a future update to DFHack :D
+Tweaking additional OpenAI API parameters will require modifying `gptserver.py` to suit your particular needs.

-Note: EVERY TEXT YOU GENERATE COSTS $$ if you are on a paid account.
-The fee is appx. $0.005 USD
-      at the time of this writing.
-YMMV!
+Please refer to https://openai.com/pricing for current pricing information.
+As of Aug.
+2023, the price for a request/response using `-gpt3` mode would be expected to be two to three cents, & OpenAI offers a free $5 trial API credit for 90 days when you first register.

 Versions of python dependencies tested with: